-The Wisconsin Department of Natural Resources – Horicon Marsh Wildlife Education Program offers a fun and exciting way for your class or scout group to explore the worlds of science and environmental education while meeting state academic standards.
+The Wisconsin Department of Natural Resources – Horicon Marsh Wildlife Education Program offers fun and exciting ways for your class to explore the worlds of science and environmental education while meeting state academic standards.
 There are now classes offered in the winter and summer months too!
-With the new education center educational programs can be run year round.
-Take a look at our snowshoeing and winter adaptations programs for school groups and summer camps for varying ages!

 There are three types of interpretive trunks that can be reserved – Wisconsin Mammals, Whooping Cranes, and Whitetail Deer.
 Teachers, scout leaders, and other educators are welcome to borrow the trunks.
 To reserve a trunk contact Liz Herzmann, wildlife educator, or call Liz at 920-387-7893.

 The Horicon Marsh State Wildlife Area has one of each of the above trunks that can be reserved for 2 weeks including pick up and drop off at the Horicon Marsh International Education Center (trunks can not be shipped).
 Pick up and drop off times are Monday through Friday, 8 am – 4:30 pm, or by appointment.

 Whooping Crane Trunk

 The Closer Look at Whooping Cranes trunk provides information about whooping crane ecology and biology, details the story of the whooping crane’s decline and reintroduction, and offers over fourteen hands-on activities to share with students.
 The education trunk contains teaching tools such as crane skull, egg, and bone replicas, and the isolation rearing costumes worn by biologists who raise whooping crane chicks in captivity.
 The trunk was developed for students in grades 4-8, but the activities can be adapted for students school-age through adult.